spearwolf/picimo/README.md

 *WORK IN PROGRESS* .. *DEMO FIRST &mdash; DOCUMENTATION COMES LATER* :wink:

-> don't hesitate if you want to be an early adopter and see all the magic of webgl based sprite and shader programming with custom elements .. see [examples/](examples/) to get the idea
+> don't hesitate if you want to be an early adopter and see all the magic of webgl based sprite and shader programming with custom elements ..

 ## How to setup your local development environment